Marian Keyes

-Marian Keyes (born 10 September 1963) is an Irish author and radio presenter who is principally known for her popular fiction.
+Marian Keyes (born 10 September 1963) is an Irish author and radio presenter who is best known for her popular fiction.

-Keyes became known for her novels Watermelon, Lucy Sullivan Is Getting Married, Rachel's Holiday, Last Chance Saloon, Anybody Out There, and This Charming Man, which, although written in a light and humorous style, cover themes including alcoholism, depression, addiction, cancer, bereavement, and domestic violence.
+Keyes became known for her novels Watermelon, Lucy Sullivan Is Getting Married, Rachel's Holiday, Last Chance Saloon, Anybody Out There, and This Charming Man, that cover themes including alcoholism, depression, addiction, cancer, bereavement, and domestic violence through a humorous lens.
 More than 35 million copies of her novels have been sold, and her works have been translated into 33 languages.
-Her writing has won both the Irish Popular Fiction Book and the Popular Non-Fiction Book of the Year, each on one occasion, at the Irish Book Awards.

-Biography
+Early life and education

+Marian Keyes was born in Ireland, one of five siblings, and raised in Cork.
+There was a history of alcoholism in her family, and her struggles with anxiety, depression, and alcoholism reportedly began at an early age.

-Keyes comes from a large family, with many siblings.
-She was born in Limerick and raised in Cork, Galway, and in Monkstown, Dublin.
-She graduated from University College Dublin with a law degree, and after completing her studies, she took an administrative job before moving to London in 1986.
+Keyes graduated from University College Dublin with a law degree, and after completing her studies, she took an administrative job before moving to London in 1986.
 During this period, she became an alcoholic and was affected by clinical depression, culminating in a suicide attempt and subsequent rehabilitation in 1995 at the Rutland Centre in Dublin.
-In an article for The Daily Telegraph, Keyes details how her struggles with anxiety, depression, and alcoholism began at an early age.
-Keyes appeared on BBC's Imagine, aired in February 2022, explaining to Alan Yentob how she was distracted from her resolved end-of-life attempt by an episode of Come Dine With Me; husband and assistant Tony defused the drama by saying, "let's see how you feel when we've finished watching it," and so began her slow recovery from depression.
+She later said that she was distracted from her suicide attempt by an episode of Come Dine With Me; husband and assistant Tony defused the drama by saying, "let's see how you feel when we've finished watching it".
+She has noted this interaction as the beginning of her recovery from depression.

+Career

 Keyes began writing short stories while suffering from alcoholism.
 After her treatment at the Rutland Centre, she returned to her job in London and submitted her short stories to Poolbeg Press.
 The publisher encouraged her to submit a full-length novel, and Keyes began work on her first book, Watermelon.
 The novel was published the same year.
 Since 1995, she has published many novels and works of non-fiction.